jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/chatbot/Token Optimization Techniques.md

     self.device = "cpu"
     self.oai_tokenizer = tiktoken.encoding_for_model(Models.GPT_4O)
 ```
-- model_name: Defines which model to use when compressing your prompts.
+- `model_name` (str): Defines which model to use when compressing your prompts.
 Default is `microsoft/phi-2`.
 This variable is for a possible LLMLingua implementation and can be ignored for now.
-- device: Currently set to "cpu", but you can modify it for GPU usage if supported by your environment.
+- `device` (str): Currently set to "cpu", but you can modify it for GPU usage if supported by your environment.
 This variable is for a possible LLMLingua implementation and can be ignored for now.
-- oai_tokenizer: An encoder/decoder for measuring token length to estimate usage.
+- `oai_tokenizer` (Encoding): An encoder/decoder for measuring token length to estimate usage.
+-
+---
 ### Methods

 **Function**: `cacheable_item(obj_id, compressed_prompt)`: